lacros-tropos/larda/README.md

 pyLARDA for accessing and analysing ground based remote sensing data.
 It tries to simplify following tasks:

-- finding netcdf files in a complex hierarchy
+- finding netcdf files in a complex folder structure
 - loading data from differently formatted netcdfs
-- stiching data from consecutive files together
+- stitching data from consecutive files together
 - simplify common plotting tasks

 Documentation is available at [larda-doc](https://martin-rdz.github.io/larda-doc/)